The knock down rebuild process in eight simple steps

 #6.
 Schedule the demolition

 Once your demolition DA has been approved, you can schedule the demolition of the existing structure.
-The DA should be sent directly to your demolition team so they know they have express permission from the council to commence the project.
+The DA should be sent directly to your demolition team so they know they have express permission from the local council to commence the project.

-Keep in mind that demolition projects can take up to four weeks to complete.
+Remember that demolition projects can take up to four weeks to complete.

 While your existing home is being demolished, we will obtain a construction certificate for your new home.